FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

-Secondly, [RFC2544] does not specify any stopping condition for throughput search, so users of testing equipment implementing the procedure already have access to a limited trade-off between search duration and achieved precision.
-However, each of the full 60-second trials doubles the precision.
+Secondly, [RFC2544] does not specify any stopping condition for throughput search, so users of testing equipment implementing the procedure already have access to a limited trade-off between search duration and achieved precision, as each one of the full 60-second trials halves the interval of possible results.

 As such, not many trials can be removed without a substantial loss of precision.